anace/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-When replacing missing values by an arbitrary average, the mean and the median become equal.
+When replacing missing values by an arbitrary average the mean and the median become equal, which means the distribution becomes symmetric.

 ## Are there differences in activity patterns between weekdays and weekends?